theo-armour/2022/pages/arts-sciences-wikipedia/improv.md

 * There's no right or wrong or winning or losing
 * Improv is about negotiating, about finding agreement
 * One we agree or at least come to terms on this point, we can move on to the next point
+* To improv is to: Listen.
+Respect.
+Create.
+Contribute.
+Adapt.

 ## Reference